Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Results

 Noise in direct irradiance is predominantly present in sunlit areas, while cloud shadows are mostly free of noise (Figure \ref{dir_fields}e,g).
 The denoising approach results in less noise in the sunlit areas compared to the 128 spp reference, but larger errors remain on the edges of cloud shadows (Figure \ref{dir_fields}f,g).
-Presumably, the denoiser is unable to project the vertically integrated liquid water path to exactly the right pixels on the surface to infer attenuated irradiance.
+Apparently, the denoiser is unable to leverage the information on solar zenith and azimuth angles to project the vertically integrated liquid water path to exactly the right pixels on the surface.
 Nevertheless, errors at the shadow edges are relatively small ($ \approx $ 0-5\%) compared to the order of magnitude of direct irradiance.

 To quantitatively compare spatial irradiance distributions across all fields of the test dataset, we compare probability density functions (PDFs) of normalized direct, diffuse and global horizontal irradiance for the entire test dataset (Figure \ref{pdf_plot}).
 The PDF of direct irradiance has two distinct modes, the left peak corresponding to cloud shadows and the right peak corresponding to sunlit areas (Figure \ref{pdf_plot}a).
 With the denoising approach, the target cloud-shadow peak is approached near exactly for both 1 and 4 spp.
 The target peak of the sunlit mode is more closely matched by the denoising approach than the 128 spp reference (Figure \ref{pdf_plot}a).
 The peak is still slightly over-smoothed, caused mostly by the errors on shadow edges (Figure \ref{dir_fields}f), but much more accurate than the noisy input.